MorgesHAB/ERT2020GS/README.md

 ### Goal : Spaceport America Cup competition

 ### Description
-Code of the <b>Ground Segment system</b>
+Code of the <b>Ground Segment system</b> which will run on a Raspberry Pi 4.

-Launch a rocket

 -----------------------------------------------------------------
 ## Installation of cmake

 First you need to update & upgrade your Raspberry Pi
 ```
 sudo apt-get update
 sudo apt-get upgrade
 ```
-Then we need to install the cmake to compile the code
+Then we need to install cmake to compile the code
 ```
 sudo apt install cmake
 ```
 -----------------------------------------------------------------
 ## Building
+####(Don't forget to install necessary Qt5 packages before this step!)

-First install git and clone this GitHub repository
+First install git and clone this GitHub repository.

+Install git:
 ```
 sudo apt-get install git
 ```
+Then clone the repository in a folder using:
 ```
 git clone https://github.com/MorgesHAB/RF-PacketManager.git
 ```
-Go in the root directory of the project
+Move to the root folder of the project and run the bash to build the executable file:
 ```
 sudo bash run.sh
 ```